 The University of Maine’s Department of Communication and Journalism offers a Master of Arts in Communication program with areas of study in Communication and Mass Communication.
 Students of this program complete core courses in mass communication, research methods, and communication theory, as well as an additional research methods class of their choice in rhetorical history, rhetorical criticism, or qualitative communication research.
 Students then select two seminars with the approval of their Advisory Committee, which helps them to narrow their focus down further within the areas of Communication and Mass Communication.
 Elective courses that students can take include courses in media history, propaganda and political communication, environmental communication, media ecology, organizational communication, risk communication, contemporary issues in communication, and interpersonal communication.
 Students are also allowed to take up to six credits of electives outside of the Department of Communication and Journalism.
 All students identify a faculty advisor within their first semester; this advisor helps students to craft their program of study.
 By the end of their first year, students will have selected two other faculty members to comprise their Advisory Committee that oversees their progress through their courses as well as students’ culminating experience.
 For their culminating experience, students have a choice between a research paper and a thesis.

-Online Master’s in Communication Programs for Residents of Maine
+Online Master’s in Communication Programs for Maine Residents

 Directory of Master’s in Communication Programs in Maine